 His hosts, Frank and Elizabeth Millet were the magnets who drew these cultural luminaries (Francis was a history painter, muralist, journalist and a war correspondent who died on the Titanic disaster years later), and it was in their backyard garden that Sargent painted one of his greatest works – a large canvas that delivers, maybe better than any “big picture” in the history of art, the innocence and almost supernatural enchantment of childhood,

 Now we have a children’s book that tells the story behind the painting, titled Carnation, Lily, Lily, Rose by Hugh Brewster with paintings by John Singer Sargent (Kids Can Press Ltd., Toronto 2007) and one of its many delights is it is told by a child.
-Or more accurately, Brewster narrates from the viewpoint of a little girl, Kate Millet, the Millet’s youngest daughter who auditioned to be a subject for the painting, but was rejected by Sargent in favor of the daughters of the illustrator Frederick Barnhard, her parents’ friend.
-The Barnhard girls, Dolly and Polly, were older and fair-haired (which Sargent decided he wanted for the design) and perhaps more important, they held still better than the wiggly four year old Kate.
+Or more accurately, Brewster narrates from the viewpoint of a little girl, Kate Millet, the Millet’s youngest daughter who auditioned to be a subject for the painting but was rejected by Sargent in favor of the daughters of the illustrator Frederick Barnard, her parents’ friend.
+The Barnhard girls, Dolly and Polly, were older and fair-haired (which Sargent decided he wanted for the design), and perhaps more importantly, they held still better than the wiggly four-year-old Kate.
 [Interesting note: Forty years after they were painted by Sargent, the sisters Polly and Dolly joined the artist at a special dinner in his honor in Boston — on the night Sargent died in his sleep.]

 The painting was later bought by Royal Academy, in London, a great honor for an artist who was not a native Englishman.
 It hangs today at the Tate Gallery in London.